Walk-off home run: Other notable walk-offs

-Notable fictional prospective walk-off home run
+In fiction

-Although the term itself would not be used until over 100 years later, Casey at the Bat, an 1888 poem by Ernest Thayer, features a potential walk-off home run.
+Although the term itself would not be used until over 100 years later, "Casey at the Bat", an 1888 poem by Ernest Thayer, features a potential walk-off home run.
 Although pessimistic at first, the home team's fans become more optimistic when their star, Casey, unexpectedly gets a chance to hit a walk-off three run home run.
 In the end they go home disappointed, however, when Casey strikes out rather than hitting the home run the fans expect.